shoaib-hussain/CNTK/Examples/Image/Classification/ConvNet/Python/README.md

 ### ConvNetLRN_CIFAR10_DataAug.py

-The forth example added local response normalization (LRN) to the previous example.
+The fourth example added local response normalization (LRN) to the previous example.
 LRN was used in [AlexNet](../../AlexNet), but it has lost its popularity.
 We implemented the LRN with a 3D convolution.

 Run the example from the current folder using: